THE LAB AUTOMATION EXPERTS

 Image of a bacteria and lab robot for an article about colony picking tools.

-In various biological fields, colony picking is a necessary process that acts as a core step in producing biological matter extracted from bacteria or fungi or for identifying new types of beneficial or harmful organisms.
+Colony picking is a core step in producing biological matter extracted from bacteria or fungi or for identifying new types of beneficial or harmful organisms.
+It can be done manually, but using human resources is time-consuming and inefficient.
+Automated colony picking can greatly reduce the time and labor required for this necessary process.

 Colony Picking Protocol: The Manual Way